Chickasaw language: Language revitalization

 The Chickasaw Language Revitalization Program, founded in 2007, uses both Munro-Willmond and Humes alphabets.
 Because Chickasaw is a spoken language, "there is no 'right' or 'wrong' way to spell Chickasaw."
 Chickasaw is taught through a master-apprentice program, community programs, and self-study programs.

 A "Chickasaw Language Basic" app is available for iPhone, iPad, and other iOS devices.

+In a collaboration with Apple, Inc., the Chickasaw language keyboard layout is available in iOS 16.4, iPadOS 16.4 and macOS Ventura 13.3 and later to help users type with "special characters for pitch accent, nasal vowels and the glottal stop character."

 Classes and programs

 The Chickasaw Nation has a department of Chickasaw Language with a 24-member Chickasaw Language Committee.
 In 2007, the tribe founded the Chickasaw Language Revitalization Program.
 Four levels of Chickasaw language classes are taught at East Central University in Ada, Oklahoma.
 Joshua D. Hinson (called "Lokosh," meaning gourd, in the language), director of the Chickasaw Language Committee developed master-apprenticeship programs with guidance from linguist Leanne Hinton.

 Chipota Chikashshanompoli is a children's language program that meets monthly.
 Ada, Ardmore, Norman, Purcell, Sulphur, and Tishomingo all host non-academic adult language classes.
 The tribe also organizes immersion camps and publishes Chickasaw language literature through the Chickasaw Press.

 More recently, the Chickasaw Language Revitalization Program has been working with Rosetta Stone and Ackerman McQueen, releasing a video series teaching learners how to speak Chickasaw with the Rosetta Stone Advanced Languages software.